 Industry standard software:

-- 2D and 3D seismic interpretation is done via Kingdom Suite software.
+- 2D and 3D seismic interpretation and geocellular modelling is done via Petrel and other industry-standard software.

 - Structural modelling and restoration is learnt using a range of industry standard software.